AstarNetwork/astar-docs/docs/nodes/archive-node/index.md

 ## Overview

-An **archive node** keeps all the past blocks.
-It plays a vital role on a blockchain: it connects users and dApps to the blockchain through WS and RPC endpoints.
-The public endpoints you can see in [network details](/docs/quickstart/endpoints) are running archive nodes.
+An **archive node** stores the history of past blocks.
+It plays a vital role on our network: it connects users and dApps to the blockchain through WS and RPC endpoints.
+For example, our [public endpoints](/docs/quickstart/endpoints) run archive nodes for anyone to quickly connect to Astar.

-**Dapp projects** need to run their own archive node to retrieve blockchain data they use in order not to rely on public infrastructure that will respond slower because of the large amount of users connected.
+**DApp projects** need to run their own archive node to the retrieve necessary blockchain data and not to rely on public infrastructure.
+Public endpoints respond slower because of the large amount of users connected.

 :::caution
-Be careful of the confusion with a **full node** that has a prunned database: a full node only keeps the past configured number of blocks (256 blocks by default) and uses much less storage space.
+Be careful not to confuse with a **full node** that has a prunned database: a full node only stores the current state and most recent blocks (256 blocks by default) and uses much less storage space.
 :::

-We are manitaining 3 different networks: the testnet Shibuya, Shiden as a parachain of Kusama, and Astar as a parachain of Polkadot.
+We manitain 3 different networks: the testnet Shibuya, Shiden as a parachain of Kusama, and Astar as a parachain of Polkadot.

 | Astar chain | Relay Chain | Name | Token |
 |---|---|---|---|